willglynn/go_ami_tools/aws_bundle/README.md

 ---------------------

 Note that unlike bundles, bundle _manifests_ are specific to particular AWS regions – or at least they can be.
-Amazon uses one RSA keypair to decrypt manifests in most regions, but they use a different keypair in `us-gov-west-1` and `cn-north-1`.
+Amazon uses one RSA key to decrypt manifests in most regions, but they use a different key in `us-gov-west-1` and `cn-north-1`.

-If you're targeting multiple regions, you may find it advantageous to distribute the same bundle to all regions and to generate and register region-specific manifests, versus the alternatives of bundling multiple times or using `ec2:CopyImage`.
-In that case, just `WriteManifest()` repeatedly for the same `aws_bundle.Writer` using different `Sink`s.
+If you're targeting multiple regions with different keys, you may find it advantageous to distribute the same bundle to all regions and to generate and register region-specific manifests, versus the alternatives of bundling multiple times or using `ec2:CopyImage`.
+You can generate multiple manifests for the same bundle by calling `WriteManifest()` repeatedly.